opensearch-project/anomaly-detection/README.md

 ### Advanced: Launching multi node clusters locally

-Sometimes you need to launch a cluster with more than one Elasticsearch server process.
+Sometimes you need to launch a cluster with more than one OpenSearch server process.

 You can do this by running `./gradlew run -PnumNodes=<numberOfNodesYouWant>`